MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 It sure feels gratifying to solve customer problems.
 What consumes more of my mental energy is achieving such outcomes in a way that also drives business value.
 Perhaps it's just me.
 However, many marketers - even those that pride themselves as great storytellers - notoriously struggle to transparently demonstrate the effectiveness of marketing on their business' financial outcomes.

 This article will help demystify the financial impact of Marketing.

+Marketing can - and should - use a combination of these approaches to pivot and optimize towards its outcomes:

+should provide an integrated view of marketing performance.

 I will describe three ways to accurately measure past marketing performance, empirically decide how to set top down campaign budgets and how to ensure that each investment returns the likelier pay off for a business.
 This has become a critical skill for the modern marketer.
 Executives think of Marketing as a cost vs return tool first and foremost.
 Accountants definitely classify Marketing as an expense on income statements.
 How to best spend in support of the business' goals - how to clearly identify and report on revenue and profit opportunities - is an organizational language that top management understands.

 With Marketing being an investment, one of the single most important equations in marketing has to be the Return On Marketing Investment aka **ROMI.**